atlanhq/darwin-camera/README.md

 ## Getting Started

-In your flutter project add the dependency:
+In your flutter project add `darwin_camera` as a dependency:

 ```yml
 dependencies: